 Literacy/English Language Development (ELD)

-Lisle Library District, through our Literacy/English Language Development (ELD) service, works in partnership with local schools and community agencies to provide individual family, community and workplace literacy services to Adult Basic Education (ABE) and English as a Second Language (ESL) learners.
+The LLD Literacy/English Language Development (ELD) program works in partnership with local schools and community agencies to provide individual family, community, and workplace literacy services to Adult Basic Education (ABE) and English as a Second Language (ESL) learners.

-You can make a difference in someone’s life by volunteering your time to help foreign language adult speakers learn to communicate in English, or work with adults who have basic reading and writing skill-building needs.
+You can make a difference in someone’s life by volunteering to help foreign language adult speakers learn English, or work with adults who have basic reading and writing skill-building needs.

 Lisle Library District hosts a family reading event for English Language Development (ELD).

 Our family reading event in full swing, featuring Murphy the Dog.